belav/csharpier/README.md

 CSharpier is an opinionated code formatter for c#.
 It uses Roslyn to parse your code and re-prints it using its own rules.
 The printing process was ported from [prettier](https://github.com/prettier/prettier) but has evolved over time.

 ### Work In Progress
-CSharpier is currently in alpha and I do not recommend using it on production code.
+CSharpier is currently in alpha and I'd be hesitant to recommend using it on production code.
   - It has been tested against a large number of public repositories to validate that the changes it makes do not lose any syntax but there is a possibility it will break your code.
   - The rules it uses to format code are not yet finalized and some of the results are ugly.
+  - The rules it uses to format your code will change over time.
   - There are currently no options exposed for formatting.
   - The options for what files it should format are limited.

+I'm currently using CSharpier to format some small projects I'm working on and I've only run into a few of critical bugs since releasing it in alpha.
+  - One bug dealt with file encoding, and would save some files with an incorrect encoding - this resulted in files that would not compile.
+  - Support for formatting a Record type's primary constructor was missing.
+CSharpier reported the missing type and did not format the file.
+  - CSharpier had a case where it would insert an extra new line on each format of a file.
+  - If you kill the CSharpier process while it is formatting a file, there is a chance it will leave a file half written.
+This will be fixed shortly.

 I encourage you to try it out on your own code and report any bugs, code that doesn't format well, or opinions on how you think the formatting should change.
+If you can live with the fact that the formatting will be changing over time, it is reasonably safe to use.

 ### Features
   - It is fast.
 It can format a solution of ~11,000 files in ~30 seconds.